 • For a newly adopted child, SEBB health plan coverage will begin on the date of placement or the date a legal obligation is assumed in anticipation of adoption, whichever is earlier;

 • For a spouse or state registered domestic partner of a subscriber, SEBB health plan coverage will begin the first day of the month in which the event occurs.
 The spouse or state registered domestic partner will be removed from SEBB health plan coverage the last day of the month in which the event occurred.

+(v) Supplemental dependent life insurance or AD&D insurance will begin the first day of the month following the date the contracted vendor receives the required form or approves the enrollment.
+A newly born child must be at least fourteen days old before supplemental dependent life insurance or AD&D insurance coverage is effective.

-(b) Any one of the following events may create a special open enrollment:
+(b) The events described in (b)(i) of this subsection create a special open enrollment to enroll eligible dependents in supplemental dependent life insurance or AD&D insurance.
+Any one of the following events may create a special open enrollment to enroll or remove eligible dependents from SEBB health plan coverage:

 (i) Subscriber acquires a new dependent due to: